 As the name indicates, the racquet is 95 sq inches in size and is the smaller size when it comes to racquet sizes.
 There are not a lot of 95 sq in racquets on the market anymore.

 Though the racquet weighs 10.9 oz, most of the weight is towards the handle, and the racquet has a good headlight balance which gives you good head speed.

 Excellent head speed

 Yonex has a storied history as a company.
 It was founded in 1946 as a manufacturer of wooden products for fishing nets.
 In 1957, the company started making badminton racquets.
 The company produced its first tennis racquet in 1971.
 Today, the company produces equipment and appeal for badminton, tennis, golf, and running.

 Martina Navratilova was the first popular tennis player to use the racquet.
 Navratilova used the R-7 and later RQ 180 in her successful career.

-In recent years, Yonex has been aggressive in signing up young players to racquet, shoe and apparel deals improve its brand presence in tennis.
+In recent years, Yonex has been aggressive in signing up young players to racquet, shoe, and apparel deals to improve its brand presence in tennis.